WW92030-STORAGE/VSC/.docs/TEMPLATE.md

 # Static instances

-- Static instances of the objects, intended for convenience or as special values.
+- Static instances of the objects and static functions that generate objects, intended for convenience or as special values.